Product comparison · · 10 min read

 The 7 best alternatives to Ably Chat

-Real-time communication has become a cornerstone for modern applications, enabling features like live chat, notifications, collaborative tools, and multiplayer gaming.
+Real-time communication has become a cornerstone for modern applications, enabling features such as live chat, notifications, collaborative tools, and multiplayer gaming.
 Ably is a popular choice for developers building scalable, real-time experiences, but it might not suit every project's unique needs.

 In this article, we’ll review what makes Ably a strong contender, explore its limitations, and present seven alternative solutions tailored for chat and in-app messaging use cases.